LunarTides/Hearthstone.js/cards/@Official/examples/README.md

 3. This is where you will write more actual code.
 (It can get overwhelming quick, sorry.)
 4. These are the most advanced concepts so far.

-DIY: These are cards that have a description but no functionality by default.
+diy: These are cards that have a description but no functionality by default.
 You have to write the code yourself, and play the card in-game to verify your solution.
-Test: These are cards that are used for unit tests, but they also contain some more niche topics.
+test: These are cards that are used for unit tests, but they also contain some more niche topics.
 This stage assumes you have read all numbered stages.